MichaelABryant/heart-disease-prediction/README.md

 ### deployment

-This folder contains the pickle files for the logistic regression and SVC models, min max scaler, one hot encoder, and other files such as the HTML frontend and Flask files.
+This folder contains the pickle files for the LogisticRegression and SVC models, MinMaxScaler, OneHotEncoder, and other files such as the HTML frontend and Flask files.

 ### output